 - 300 Series Excavator

-This course will include an overview of the hydraulic systems operation of the Caterpillar 311-349 hydraulic excavators, with an emphasis on the latest “F” series.
-Additionally, some introduction to the larger 350-390 systems will be included.
+This course will include an overview of the hydraulic systems operation of the Caterpillar 311-349 hydraulic excavators, with an emphasis on the latest “E”/“F” series.
+Additionally, some introduction to larger models and the 300 Next Gen Excavator will be included.
 We will discuss and demonstrate negative flow and power shift pressure principles as well as basic excavator attachment operation.
 Electrical systems for the excavator models will be presented including navigation through the monitor panels and fault code retrieval.

 - 3500 Engines